 The Community Team meets twice a month, first and third Thursday, at two different times to cover different timezones.

-SlackSlack Slack is a Collaborative Group Chat Platform https://slack.com/.
-The WordPress community has its own Slack Channel at https://make.wordpress.org/chat/. logs from April the 19th: 11:00 UTC and 20:00 UTC
+Agenda and SlackSlack Slack is a Collaborative Group Chat Platform https://slack.com/.
+The WordPress community has its own Slack Channel at https://make.wordpress.org/chat/. logs from January 17: 11:00 UTC and 20:00 UTC

 P2P2 P2 or O2 is the term people use to refer to the Make WordPress blog.
 It can be found at https://make.wordpress.org/. posts needing review/feedback

-we’re looking for more people to come on board as WordCampWordCamp WordCamps are casual, locally-organized conferences covering everything related to WordPress.
+The last Community Summit was in 2017, before WordCampWordCamp WordCamps are casual, locally-organized conferences covering everything related to WordPress.
 They're one of the places where the WordPress community comes together to teach one another what they’ve learned throughout the year and share the joy.
-Learn more. mentors!
+Learn more.
+Europe.